|

 manufacturers.
 The sources I considered were Astro Physics, Astro-Tech,

 Stellarvue, TEC and Tele Vue.
-That is not to say that larger outfits like
+That is not to say that somewhat larger outfits like

-ultimate telescope and I would prefer it to be assembled in the USA by a
+do.
+I decided I would prefer mine to be assembled in the USA by a

 - As a